wolfgangj/okami/README.md

     : max
       [2dup >] if [drop] else [nip] then ;

+This makes it obvious that `if` `then` `else` are words that compile code, so a beginner is less likely to get confused and ask "Why will these only work in colon definitions?"
+It might be less pretty (and sometimes less flexible), but makes it more obvious what actually happens, i.e. it results in a slightly less twisted mental model.

+It also has the advantage of looking weird if you use multiple control structures in a single definition.
+A definition should preferably contain no more than one control structure, so this helps to factor properly.

+While such code looks syntactically similar to the increasingly popular Joy-style quotations, there is no semantic relation.
+To make this very clear:
+The square brackets are *not* used to create closure-like code blocks, as it is commonly done in various modern concatenative languages.
+The `[]` merely denote a change of state (i.e. what the system does with the words it encounters in the source text), nothing else.

 Since `okami` uses indirect threaded code, you don't *need* to use square brackets.
-You could also compile a call manually by first pushing the desired code field address (CFA) onto the stack with `'` (tick) and then writing it into memory with `,` (comma):
+You can also compile a call manually by first pushing the desired code field address (CFA) onto the stack with `'` (tick) and then writing it into memory with `,` (comma):

     : sqr   ' dup , ' * , ;
     : cell+ ' lit , 4 , ' + , ;